siddharthi865/reactjs-interview-questions-and-answers/set-15/README.md

 ## Question 1.
 How do you implement protected routes with React Router v6?

+## Question 2.
+How do you implement role-based access control in React apps?

+## Question 3.
+How do you integrate GraphQL with Apollo Client?

+## Question 4.
+How do you implement lazy-loaded routes with React Router?

+## Question 5.
+How do you implement React Query for data fetching and caching?

+## Question 6.
+How do you implement state normalization for complex apps?

+## Question 7.
+How do you implement advanced performance optimization with useMemo and useCallback?

+## Question 8.
+How do you handle heavy computations without blocking UI using web workers?

+## Question 9.
+How do you implement offline-first apps with service workers?

+## Question 10.
+How do you implement A/B testing in React applications?

 ## Question 11.
 How do you integrate analytics (Google Analytics, Segment) in React apps?

 ## Question 12.
 How do you implement micro-frontend architecture using React?